-Toronto-based Canadian peer-to-peer lending platform goPeer looks for opportunities to bring financial stability to Canadians.
+Toronto-based Canadian peer to peer (P2P) lending platform goPeer looks for opportunities to bring financial stability to Canadians.

 They seek to help borrowers bypass lengthy qualifications required by financial institutions to receive loans.

-goPeer was the first P2P lending company in Canada, introducing peer-to-peer lending via a platform to the Canadian public and has boasted over $100 million in loan applications since the beginning of 2021.
+goPeer was the first P2P lending company in Canada, introducing peer to peer (P2P) lending via a platform to the Canadian public and has boasted over $100 million in loan applications since the beginning of 2021.

 Why do people invest in goPeer?
 So far, the average return for investors is a comfortable 10.1% annually.